juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+The virtual functions ResizableWindow::getBorderThickness() and ResizableWindow::getContentComponentBorder() are now const.

+**Possible Issues**

+Classes overriding these functions will fail to compile.

+**Workaround**

+Add 'const' to overriding functions.

+**Rationale**

+Omitting 'const' from these functions implies that they may change the state of the ResizableWindow, which would be unexpected behaviour for getter functions.
+It also means that the functions cannot be called from const member functions, which limits their usefulness.

+## Change

 As part of the Unicode upgrades TextLayout codepaths have been unified across all platforms.
 As a consequence the behaviour of TextLayout on Apple platforms will now be different in two regards: